rkt/rkt/app-container/SPEC.md

 <meta name="ac-discovery-pubkeys" content="prefix-match url">
 ```

-* ac-discovery should give a URL that can have .aci, .sig or extensions to get the fileset or signature for the image
+* ac-discovery should give a URL that can have `.aci` or `.sig` extensions appended to retrieve the app image or signature
-* ac-discovery-pubkeys for the app image manifest only
+* ac-discovery-pubkeys should give a URL that provides a set of public keys that can be used to verify the signature of the app image

 Some examples for different schemes and URLs: